aakashbhardwaj619/function-search-connector-crawler/README.md

 # Microsoft Search Connector Crawler using Azure Function

-This timer triggered Azure function shows how Full Crawling of custom data for Microsoft search connector can be implemented at scheduled intervals.
+This timer triggered Azure function shows how crawling of external data for Microsoft Graph connector can be implemented at scheduled intervals.
+For this sample, the external data being indexed in Microsoft Search is coming from a SharePoint list but the approach can be modified to fetch data from any other custom service as well.

 ## Prerequisites

 ### Setup the custom connector

+- Register an Azure AD App with `ExternalItem.ReadWrite.All` application permission on Microsoft Graph.
+Also create a Client Secret for the app and make a note of it along with App Id and Tenant Id.
 - Create a connection
-- Register a schema
+- Register a schema for the type of external data (For example, `Appliances` data as shown in below mentioned GitHub sample)
+- Create a vertical
+- Create a result type

 > Refer to the sample [https://github.com/microsoftgraph/msgraph-search-connector-sample](https://github.com/microsoftgraph/msgraph-search-connector-sample) for setting up the connector and registering schema

 ### Create a SharePoint List

-In this step a SharePoint List will be created from which external data would be indexed to our search connector.
-Create a SharePoint list with the below columns (in accordance with the schema registered).
+Create a SharePoint list with the below columns (in accordance with the schema registered) that will serve as the external data source.

 - `Title` of type `Single line of Text`
 - `Description` of type `Single line of Text`